macCesar/purgeTSS/configuring-guide.md

 - Any `custom_class_name` or any `Ti Element` you want to use in your project.

 ## purgeTSS config file example
-- For the modifier keys, you can use whatever name or convention you like.
+- For the modifier keys, you can use any name or convention you want.
-- For `Titanium` constants, `Alloy Configuration Values` or `Global Variables` always enclosed them in quotes.
+- For `Titanium` constants, `Alloy Configuration Values` or `Global Variables` always enclose them in quotes.
 - For `spacing` values, you can use different type of units: `rem`, `percentage`, `px` or `dp`.
-  - `percentage` values will be passed thru without any conversion.
+  - `percentages` - The values in percentages will be passed on without any conversion..
-  - `rem` values will be converted with this basic formula: `remValue * 16`.
+  - `rem` - The values in rem will be converted with this little formula: `remValue * 16`.
-  - `dp` and `px` values will strip out the units and leave just the value.
-Except with your own custom class names where it will keep the pixel unit.
+  - `dp` and `px` - For these values the unit type will be removed and only the value will be left.
+Except for your custom classes where the unit of pixels will be maintained.

 ```javascript
 // ./purgetss/config.js